Frequently Asked Questions

 Alcohol, Drugs, Weapons Policies

-Illegal drugs are not permitted aboard any of our boats, nor are passengers under the influence of same.
+Mind altering or illegal drugs are not permitted aboard any of our boats, nor are passengers under the influence of same.
+No stoned persons allowed.
 Weapons, licensed or otherwise, are not permitted aboard any of our boats.
 Drinking is not permitted on our boats, nor are passengers who have been drinking.
 (By prior special arrangement an exception could be granted for some special moment.).
 Persons who violate any of the preceding rules may be put ashore at the nearest port of call, with their gear, less their money which will be wholly forfeited.

 Exception: We have secured an indulgence from our insurers to allow beer and wine consumption in the evening while Messenger is secured to the dock at Cascade Locks.
 We're talking one or two per person.
 Loud or don't-know-when-to-stop drinkers will be put ashore...